12 Customizing Graphs

 - When you are in In-place Edit mode, you can right-click and choose Symbol Map to insert special characters into your text object.

 - Also, when in In-place Edit mode, you can right click and choose Insert Info.
 Variable... to insert information related to plotted data, into the text object.
+Since the pasted information is linked to a LabTalk variable value, the inserted data updates if the variable value changes.

 - You can insert variable values into a text object using the LabTalk %, and $ substitution notation by setting the Link to (%,$), Substitution Level to 1 in the text object's Properties dialog box, Programming tab.
 Right-click on the text object and choose Properties from the shortcut menu.